chluebi/RPGBot/README.md

 - EVENT on_attacked:
 - When the target is attacked by an enemy.
 This takes place before the attack is actualy applied and can therefore render an attack useless.

+- EVENT target_dies:
+- When the target dies whilst still having the effect.
+This triggers BEFORE the target actually dies and can therefore for example heal the target back to full health.

 - EVENT end:
 - When the effect stops after its duration.
 This does not trigger when the effect is removed by a cleanse effect.